Remboooo/mendeley2bib/README.md

 Python tool to export a Mendeley Desktop database into a biblatex-compatible .bib file.

 BEWARE: This is Python 3, and won't work on Python 2.x!
+Also, on Windows, it requires pywin32 (http://sourceforge.net/projects/pywin32/) to be installed.

 Currently works in Windows (tested) and Linux (untested).
 Mac support can't be difficult, but you'll have to implement it yourself (porting it consists of simply finding the Mendeley database location).